Skip to main content

 • Oregon law requires that members who withdraw from any PERS plan withdraw from all PERS plans in which they participate.

-• If you are vested and you do not withdraw your member account(s), you will be eligible for lifetime monthly benefit payments at retirement.
+• If you are vested and you do not withdraw your member account(s), you will be eligible for lifetime monthly benefit payments at retirement — no matter how many years pass without you working for a PERS-participating employer.

 Learn more

-• Their PERS plan (Tier One, Tier Two, or OPSRP).
+• Their PERS program (Tier One, Tier Two, or OPSRP).

 Learn more